Blog

 What apps are built with React Native?

-Major apps built with React Native include Instagram, Shopify, Discord, Tesla, Coinbase, Microsoft Office, Walmart, Bloomberg, Facebook, Pinterest, Uber Eats, Wix, Salesforce, PUMA, and Strava.
-React Native powers parts of over 11 million apps globally as of 2025.
+Major apps include Instagram, Shopify, Discord, Tesla, Coinbase, Microsoft Office, Walmart, Bloomberg, Facebook, Pinterest, Uber Eats, Wix, Salesforce, PUMA, and Strava.
+The framework powers parts of over 11 million apps globally as of 2025.

 Is React Native still worth it in 2026?

 Yes.
 The New Architecture (default since September 2025) significantly improved performance by replacing the old async bridge with direct JavaScript-native communication.
-Companies like Shopify and Discord continue to invest heavily in React Native, and weekly npm downloads reached 4 million in 2025.
+Companies like Shopify and Discord continue to invest heavily, and weekly npm downloads reached 4 million in 2025.

 What is the most successful React Native app?

-Instagram and Facebook are the most widely-used React Native apps by user count.
+Instagram and Facebook are the most widely used by user count.
 However, Coinbase (4.7-star rating, 1.1M reviews) and Shopify (86% code sharing, active ecosystem contributor) stand out for how effectively they leveraged the framework.

 Is React Native as fast as native?

-For most use cases, React Native performance is comparable to native.
+For most use cases, performance is comparable to fully native apps.
 The New Architecture enables synchronous layout measurements and direct JavaScript-native communication.
-Companies like Discord and Coinbase report near-native performance after optimization.
-For extremely performance-sensitive features (video, 3D rendering, complex animations), most apps use native code and bridge it to React Native.
+Companies like Discord and Coinbase report near-native speed after optimization.
+For extremely performance-sensitive features (video, 3D rendering, complex animations), most apps drop to native code and bridge it back.

 What happened with Airbnb and React Native?

-Airbnb adopted React Native in 2016 and sunset it in 2018, publishing a detailed 5-part blog series explaining their decision.
-Their main issues were with bridging complex native animations, managing native dependencies across platforms, and the overhead of maintaining the JavaScript-native bridge.
-However, their departure happened before React Native's New Architecture (default since September 2025), which addressed many of those exact pain points by replacing the async bridge with direct native communication.
-Most large companies that adopted React Native after 2020 have not reported similar issues.
+Airbnb adopted the framework in 2016 and dropped it in 2018.
+They published a detailed 5-part blog series explaining why.
+Their main issues: bridging complex native animations, managing native dependencies across platforms, and overhead from the JavaScript-native bridge.
+However, Airbnb left before the New Architecture (default since September 2025), which fixed many of those exact problems by replacing the async bridge with direct native communication.
+Most large companies that adopted the framework after 2020 have not reported similar issues.

 Can I build a React Native app without coding?